FlorinOnGitHub/cooking_agent/README.md

 python main.py

 Example Interaction:

 User: I have some leftover chicken and heavy cream.
 What can I make?

-Agent: Searches web for "chicken heavy cream recipes"...
+Agent: Searching the web for recipes.....

 Agent: I found a great recipe for Creamy Garlic Chicken.
 Would you like the full recipe or just the shopping list?